rubencodes/Recloud/README.md

   }
 });
 ```
 Whenever the component mounts, it will issue a call to my `loadData` API and the results will be stored in `this.data.MyData`.
-Any time props or state change, the function will be called again (unless otherwise configured—details below).
+Any time props or state change, the function will be called again (unless otherwise configured—details below). **Note: the `load` function must return a Promise.**

 The objects associated with the data keys can take the following parameters: